mendix/docs/content/refguide/published-odata-resource.md

 ### 1.1 Resource

-Press **Select** to open a dialog window that allows you to select an entity from the domain model to publish.
+Press **Select** to open a dialog box that allows you to select an entity from the domain model to publish.
 Click on an entity in the displayed tree and press **Select** to confirm.

 ![](attachments/16713722/16843930.png)